Last Updated on August 16, 2022 by Nellie Huang

 We visited at the end of May and Cinque Terre was already pretty crowded.
 There were long lines at the train stations and restaurants.
 Even the hiking trails were packed with throngs of tourists.

 Cinque Terre gets extremely crowded in summer, peak travel season in Europe.
 It’s also really hot (temperatures rising to 86°F or 30°C) and not ideal for hiking if you intend to do that.
 Winter is cool and uncrowded but heavy rainfall can result in landslides and unsafe hiking conditions.
 Restaurants and hiking trails close around end of November and open on 1st April.

 How Many Days in Cinque Terre?

-Cinque Terre is extremely popular with day trippers — there are many day tours to Cinque Terre from Florence, Pisa and La Spezia.
-However, we definitely don’t recommend doing a day trip here as Cinque Terre definitely merits more time than that.
+Cinque Terre is extremely popular with day trippers — you can do a day trip from Florence to Cinque Terre; but we don’t recommend doing a day trip here as Cinque Terre definitely merits more time than that.

 We had 4 days in Cinque Terre and still wished we had more time.
 If you are visiting Cinque Terre with kids (like we did), then I suggest spending a week here as kids need to travel at a slower pace.

 If you do want to hike the Cinque Terre trails, then I suggest having 1 week in Cinque Terre to slowly explore the area on foot.
 More details below on hiking in Cinque Terre.

 Most of the Cinque Terre villages (except Monterosso) are tiny, so you can see each of them in 1 day.
 If you are wondering what to do in Cinque Terre, refer to my detailed itinerary below to get an idea.
 Which is the best Cinque Terre town?
 Check out my guide on where to stay in Cinque Terre.